Unconventional Spin Dynamics and Supersolid Excitations in the Triangular-Lattice XXZ Model: Summary of main results

 Another important result comes from comparing our variational supersolid wave function with the DMRG static simulations.
-In particular, we calculate the dimer-dimer structure factor, as shown in Fig.~\ref{fig:DMRG_QDM_dimer} for horizontal dimers.
-There is a remarkable agreement between both frameworks, specifically along the dimer direction, here $q_x$.
+In particular, we calculate the dimer-dimer structure factor, as shown in Fig.~\ref{fig:DMRG_QDM_dimer} for horizontal dimers. {The dimer-dimer structure factor $D(\textbf{q})$ is defined as the Fourier transform of the dimer density correlation function $\expval{n^d_{(ab)}n^d_{(cd)}}$, with $n^d_{(ab)}$ equal to one (zero) if a dimer is present (absent) in the $(ab)$ bond with $a,b$ sites of the auxiliary honeycomb lattice.
+In terms of the original spins, this quantity corresponds to a four-point correlation function of the form $\expval{S_a^zS_b^zS_c^zS_d^z}$.} There is a remarkable agreement between both frameworks, specifically along the dimer direction, here $q_x$.
 Both frameworks show a vanishing weight along this line, consistent with there being only transverse photon-like excitations, as we will discuss in Sec.~\ref{sec:SMA}.
 The maximum weight displayed at the $K,K'$ points is also well captured by both approaches, indicative of the three-sublattice order in the supersolid phase.
 The QDM approach additionally gives an energy dispersion near $K,K'$ points closely resembling the experimental one, as shown when comparing the inset of Fig.~\ref{fig:DSF_exp}c with Fig.~\ref{fig:SMA}.
 Finally, we find a higher-energy excitation branch within the DMRG simulations in Fig.~\ref{fig:DSF_exp}a at around $\omega \approx J_z$ with a very flat dispersion of bandwidth close to $J_\perp$, which is captured analytically by the ESBM.

 The remainder of the paper delves deeper into the details of each method.
 We detail our DMRG approach, along with comparisons to relevant experimental measurements, in Sec.~\ref{sec:mps}, where we emphasize how the static and dynamical spin structure factors provide striking signatures of the supersolid phase.
 Next, in Sec.~\ref{sec:hardcore}, we turn to an analytical hard-core boson framework that captures the interplay of hole and particle excitations at finite field, before proposing an effective staggered boson hopping model that reproduces the major qualitative features of our full DMRG results.
 Subsequently, we develop a Schwinger boson mean-field description in Sec.~\ref{sec:schwinger}, highlighting how fractionalized excitations can yield a very similar dynamical structure factor as our DMRG methods.
 In Sec.~\ref{sec:qdm}, we derive a quantum dimer model (QDM) formulation of the supersolid ground state and demonstrate in Sec.~\ref{sec:SMA}, via a single-mode approximation, that both the dynamical spectra and the dimer structure factors compare favorably with numerical simulations, emphasizing the ``photon-like'' excitations that underpin the supersolid’s emergent gauge structure.
 Finally, in Sec.~\ref{sec:conclusions}, we summarize our main conclusions.